Use and Purpose of Collected Personal Data

 If you choose to give us your email address when signing up for a subscription or asking for information or support, we will communicate with you regarding those matters via email.
 We will include you in general marketing communication only if you give us your email for that purpose.

 We do not share email addresses with anyone.
 You can choose not to receive any more email at any time.
 This does not apply to email that is required for conducting ongoing business with you.

 When you buy a subscription, our website will present forms that collect your financial information, such as your banking details or credit card numbers.
 The information collected by these forms is not stored – not even temporarily – on our systems but on the systems of our certified payment provider, Stripe.com.

 To serve you in the appropriate currency and place your (Trial) subscription in the appropriate data center (Ireland or Virginia), we match your IP address against a geolocation database which tells us the country (for US customers, this also identifies the state) you connect from.
 We use this information only for configuring our website just in time.
 We do not log or store location data.

 Contained within our website is code provided by Lead Forensics.
 This code enables Lead Forensics to provide us with information on the IP address of the requesting computer, the date and duration of the user’s visit, and the web pages which the user visits.

-The Lead Forensics tool uses IP tracking for identifying businesses and is not the same as cookies.
-The Lead Forensics tracking code only provides information that is readily available in the public domain.
+The Lead Forensics tool uses the IP address for identifying businesses and is not the same as cookies.
+The Lead Forensics code only provides information that is readily available in the public domain.
 It does not, and cannot, provide individual, personal, or sensitive data regarding who has visited our website.
 It provides information on what companies have visited our website by identifying them from their IP address.
 This data may be used by us to contact the business about their experience or for marketing purposes.
 We will not pass this data to third parties for any reason.
 More information can be found at www.leadforensics.com.